fbraem/mqweb/docs/security.md

 > MQ will grant access to this queue automatically.

 ###Configured queue
-When a reply queue is configured in the mqweb properties file, MQWeb needs permissions to use this queue.
+When a reply queue is configured in the mqweb properties file, the MQWeb user needs permissions to use this queue.
 This sample uses *MQWEB.REPLY.Q01*:

     SET AUTHREC PROFILE(MQWEB.REPLY.Q01) +
     GROUP('mqweb') +
     OBJTYPE(QUEUE) +
-    AUTHADD(GET)
+    AUTHADD(GET,PUT)

 Queues
 ------